-We have applied to list our common stock on Nasdaq under the symbol "SNCY."
+Our common stock has been approved for listing on Nasdaq under the symbol "SNCY."

-Risk Factors You should read the section titled "Risk Factors" and the other information included in this prospectus for a discussion of some of the risks and uncertainties you should carefully consider before deciding to invest in our common stock.
+You should read the section titled "Risk Factors" and the other information included in this Risk Factors prospectus for a discussion of some of the risks and uncertainties you should carefully consider before deciding to invest in our common stock.